13 December 2014

 Life cycle: Herbaceous Biennial.

-Nomenclature: The name Lunaria means “moon-shaped,” referring to the seedpods.
-In SE Asia it is called “money plant” and in the US it is commonly known as “silver dollars.”
+Nomenclature: Lunaria means “moon-shaped,” referring to the seedpods.
+In SE Asia it is called “money plant," in the US it is commonly known as “silver dollars.”
 In French, it is known as Monnaie du pape (“the Pope’s money”) In Denmark, it is known as judaspenge, an illusion to the story of Judas Iscariot and the 30 pieces of silver he was paid for betraying Christ.

 Tolerates: Shaw Island deer have let me grow this plant at the Gatehouse garden all the way until 2019 when they have been munching on the foliage but leaving me the seed pods.
 That works.